 Address: ul.
 Ribarska 117, Nesebar | Hours: 9am-5pm | Admission: 6 lev

-16. See the decorative facade of Church of St John Aliturgetos
+16. See the decorative facade of the Church of St John Aliturgetos

 And it would’ve been the most beautiful medieval church in Nessebar if it had not been damaged by the earthquake in 1913.

 However, you should still visit the church to see the facade.
-The exterior walls were made with stones and bricks which created a beautiful red and white segmented aesthetics.
+The exterior walls were made with stones and bricks, creating beautiful red and white segmented aesthetics.
 Plus, there are geometrical patterns within the blind arches.
 It looks like many arches are within an arch.
-This detail is pretty well-designed for a 14th century church, if you ask me.
+This detail is pretty well-designed for a 14th-century church, if you ask me.

 Address: ul.
 Ribarska 117, Nesebar | Hours: 24 hours | Admission: free

 17. Check out the Ancient Amphitheatre in Old Nessebar

 The open area next to the Church of St John Aliturgetos is the Ancient Amphitheatre in Old Nessebar.
 It was a place for locals to get together to discuss issues and an arena for performances.